abiramavallimaran/MODULE-8/Hackerrank:Find Students with the Second Lowest Grade.md

 Harsh
 ```
 ## Result
-Hence Founded Students with the Second Lowest Grade.
+Hence Found Students with the Second Lowest Grade.